Nditah/100-days-of-code/README.md

 **Today's Progress**: Finished Country Quiz App from [Dev Challenges](https://devchallenges.io/challenges/Bu3G2irnaXmfwQ8sZkw8).
 Libraries used: React JS and underscore JS

 **Thoughts:** Interesting project.
 A little easier than the previous one but it has caused me some serious headaches.
-Mixed up some Vanilla JS Dom manipulation with React concepts, not sure if that's good practice but hey the thing runs!
+Mixed up some Vanilla JS Dom manipulation with React concepts, not sure if that's good practice but hey the app runs smoothly!

 **Link to work:** [Demo](https://admiring-mestorf-b58907.netlify.app/) - [Code](https://github.com/guarmo/100-days-of-code/tree/master/Day50-CountryQuiz-final-src)